Graywolf Press: Awards

 Graywolf Press won the 2015 AWP Small Press Publisher Award given by the Association of Writers & Writing Programs that "acknowledges the hard work, creativity, and innovation" of small presses and "their contributions to the literary landscape" of the US.

 Graywolf Press Prizes

 The Graywolf Press Nonfiction Prize, founded in 2005, "seeks to acknowledge – and honor – the great traditions of literary nonfiction” by publishing “the boldest and most innovative books from emerging nonfiction writers" (Robert Polito).
 Submissions of finished books to the Nonfiction Prize are welcomed from previously unpublished U.S. authors.
 The winner is announced in April of each year.
 Graywolf also oversees publication of winners of the Academy of American Poets' Walt Whitman Award, as well as every third winner of the Cave Canem Poetry Prize.

+In September 2025, Graywolf Press announced that they were no longer accepting submissions for or awarding the Graywolf Press Nonfiction Prize.